LordShiroe/agente-toolkit/docs/guides/rag-integration.md

 ## Best Practices

-1. **Use real embedders in production**: `NoOpEmbedder` uses a simple hash-based fallback for testing; upgrade to Transformers.js (already included) or use API-based embedders (OpenAI, Cohere) for better quality.
+1. **Use real embedders in production**: `LocalEmbedder` uses Transformers.js locally (free, no API keys), but for production at scale consider API-based embedders (OpenAI, Cohere, Voyage) for better quality and performance.
 2. **Choose appropriate vector stores**: `InMemoryVectorStore` is fine for small datasets; use pgvector, Qdrant, Chroma, etc. for scale.
 3. **Configure per-agent sources**: Different agents should retrieve from different knowledge bases (support vs sales vs engineering).
 4. **Set sensible `topK` and `minScore`**: Balance context size with relevance.